jennaissante00/jennaissante00/README.md

 ---

-> *"Code is like humor.
-When you have to explain it, it’s bad."* – Cory House
+> *"A person grows up when he has to.
+When he ceases to whine and starts doing things on his own."* – Gintoki Sakata

 ---